ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-building-companies-around-infinite-values.markdown

 The next video I watched was called [Be an Infinite Player](https://www.youtube.com/watch?v=KbYzF6Zy5tY).
 The videos full title claims it to be "one of the best speeches ever".
 That's not an usually 'clickbaity' title for YouTube so left judgement till I watched it.

-Well holy shit!
+Well, Holy Shit!

 While I have not seen nearly enough speeches to agree its one of the best ever, I did think it was very powerful.
 The idea of the Infinte Game was amazing.
 It's not the first time I had thought such thoughts.
-I am not formally educated in business, I did Computer Science at University
+I am not formally educated in business, I did Computer Science at University.
+But I have worked with lots of companies while consulting and I had felt these feelings before, noticed these problems, but I never had the coherrent language to describe them.
+This video made an impact on me by giving a way to describe what I felt for the first time.